mfim/Table_tennis_3dRec/Report/report.md

 Using the same method, we can find $O'$, the second camera frame, and its localisation in the camera frame.
 And since we found the localisation of the first camera to the table and the table according to the second camera (inverse of the localisation of the second camera to the table), we can find the localisation of the cameras according to each other.

 The 3D position of the ball in the table frame can be found using the two camera matrices.
+Using the two camera matrices, we shall compute the essential matrice ... more details should be added here about the **essential matrice** and how to get the coordinates.

 ## Epipolar geometry

+### Introduction

 The pinhole model used as a basis for the previous analysis is a 3D to 2D conversion.
 When doing the conversion we loose an important information which is the depth of the image.
 Therefore to find the depth, we use two (or more) cameras.
 The intrinsic projective geometry of two views is called epipolar geometry.
 It depends only on the internal parameters of the camera and their relative pose while being independent from the scene structure.